Jessicavazm/JessicaVaz_T2A2/README.md

 Used for handling sensitive data and password encryption.

 - Flask_jwt_extended
-Used for authentication methods, token creation.
+Flask extension used for authentication methods by creating tokens.

 - JWTManager
 It helps in the process of token decoding and verification.